phact-cmf/Router/docs/en.md

 If Container is provided, the object will be requested from [Container](#container).
 If Container is not provided, the object will be created.

-### Array contaning a class name and a method name
+### Array containing a class name and a method name

 Example: